Fort Whipple, Arizona

 Fort Whipple, Arizona, building today by Carol Highsmith.

 Today, the fort grounds are much reduced – from 1,700 acres to about 150 acres, and many of the old buildings have been obliterated by modernization.
 However, other historic buildings remain, and the Fort Whipple Museum stands out among the buildings, with its colorful painted exterior beckoning visitors.
 Situated in one of the officer quarters buildings on a hillside south of the hospital, the museum is a joint project between the hospital and the Sharlot Hall Museum in downtown Prescott.
 The museum features exhibits that trace the post’s history.
-Once a month, local re-enactors stage living-history presentations in and around the museum, dressing as traders, miners, and soldiers.
+Once a month, local re-enactors stage living-history presentations at the museum and in the surrounding area, dressing as traders, miners, and soldiers.

 The museum is open free of charge Thursday through Saturday from 10:00 am to 4:00 pm.
 The old fort is one mile east of Prescott on U.S. 89.